neovim/deps/src/luv/docs.md

 The `options` table accepts the following fields:

-  - `options.args` - Command line arguments as a list of string.
-The first string should be the path to the program.
+  - `options.args` - Command line arguments as a list of strings.
+The first string should *not* be the path to the program, since that is already provided via `path`.
 On Windows, this uses CreateProcess which concatenates the arguments into a string.
-This can cause some strange errors.
-(See `options.verbatim` below for Windows.)
+This can cause some strange errors (see `options.verbatim` below for Windows).
   - `options.stdio` - Set the file descriptors that will be made available to the child process.
 The convention is that the first entries are stdin, stdout, and stderr. (**Note**: On Windows, file descriptors after the third are